Baby Esther: Overview

 "Baby" Esther Lee Jones, originally billed as Little, Li'l or Lil' Esther, was a child entertainer who lived in Chicago, Illinois.
 She was initially managed by her parents, Gertrude and William Jones.
-Esther was a trained scat singer, dancer and acrobat who performed regularly at nightclubs in Harlem and all over the United States in the 1920s.
-In her act, "Baby Esther" danced, made funny faces, rolled her eyes, and—most famously—interpolated nonsense phrases such as "Boo-Boo-Boo", "Wha-Da-Da", and "Doo-Doo-Doo".
+Esther was a trained scat singer, dancer, and acrobat who performed regularly at nightclubs in Harlem and all over the United States in the 1920s.
+In her act, "Baby Esther" danced, made funny faces, rolled her eyes, and—most famously—interpolated wordless phrases such as "Boo-Boo-Boo", "Wha-Da-Da", and "Doo-Doo-Doo".

 By 1924, she was being managed by Lou Bolton.
-According to Bolton, Esther began using nonsense syllables in her singing between 1926 and her arrival in New York in 1928.
-In 1928, Tony Shayne, Jones' New York booking agent, also served as booking agent for Helen Kane.
+According to Bolton, Esther began using wordless syllables in her singing between 1926 and 1928, when she arrived in New York.
+That year, Tony Shayne, Jones' New York booking agent, also served as the booking agent for Helen Kane.
 In the later Kane v.
-Fleischer court case, Bolton claimed that Kane first saw Esther perform in 1928, at which time Kane had a ringside seat with Shayne at the Everglades Club on Broadway.
+Fleischer court case, Bolton claimed that Kane first saw Esther perform in 1928, at which time the former had a ringside seat with Shayne at the Everglades Club on Broadway.

-While touring Europe in 1930, Esther had already been honored, along with Josephine Hall, as representatives of both African-Americans and the United States of America.
+While touring Europe in 1930, Esther had already been honored, along with Josephine Hall, as representatives of both African Americans and the United States of America.

 Career

 Baby Esther lived in the "colored" neighborhood of Chicago with her mother and father.
-Esther's career began in the 1920s when she won first prize at a Charleston contest in Chicago at the age of six.
+Esther's career began in the 1920s when she won first prize at a Charleston dancing contest in Chicago at the age of six.
 Russian-American theatrical manager Lou Bolton saw her performance and took her on, with her first performance purportedly being in a Chicago revue, Opera Versus Charleston.
-Bolton went on to arrange engagements for Esther in Chicago, New York, Detroit, Toronto and other cities, after which he brought her to Europe.
-Esther Jones was rarely called Baby Esther while performing, most commonly going by the names "Li'l Esther" and "Little Esther."
-Originally she was billed "Farina's Kid Sister," but was later known as the "Miniature Florence Mills", as Esther had started her career impersonating Florence Mills.
-Florence Mills was noted for her "light, bright" voice and her use of wordless vocalizations such as "too-ty-tooty-too".
+Bolton went on to arrange engagements for Esther in Chicago, New York, Detroit, Toronto, and other cities, after which he brought her to Europe.
+Jones was rarely called "Baby Esther" while performing, most commonly going by the names "Li'l Esther" and "Little Esther."
+Originally she was billed as "Farina's Kid Sister," but was later known as the "Miniature Florence Mills", as Esther had started her career impersonating Florence Mills.
+Mills was noted for her "light, bright" voice and her use of wordless vocalizations, such as "too-ty-tooty-too".

-The name "Farina's Kid Sister" derived from Allen "Farina" Hoskins, another African-American child star of the period.
-Apart from his ongoing role in Our Gang comedies, Hoskins was an expert Charleston dancer, performing along with his sister "Baby Jane."
-Lou Bolton, Esther's first manager, used Hoskins' fame to promote Esther in the early years of her career; the name formulation of Little (or Lil'/Li'l) Esther mimicked Hoskins' "Little Farina," a frequently-used nickname.
+The name "Farina's Kid Sister" derived from Allen "Farina" Hoskins, another African American child star of the period.
+Apart from his ongoing role in Our Gang comedies, Hoskins was an expert Charleston dancer, performing alongside his sister "Baby Jane."
+Bolton used Hoskins' fame to promote Esther in the early years of her career; the name formulation of "Little" (or Lil'/Li'l) Esther mimicked Hoskins' "Little Farina," a frequently used nickname.
 While touring Spain, Esther was referenced as a member of "La Pandilla," the Spanish name for the Our Gang kids (taken from their alternate series name of "Hal Roach's Rascals"); at least once, she was specifically tagged as the performer of Farina, due to her past imitations of him.